 - First Rising: Wash and butter the large mixing bowl, and roll the dough around in the buttered mixing bowl.
 Set it aside to rise.
 We put the bread dough into our large sink, in which there is a small layer of very warm water to keep the dough both warm and in moist air while rising.
 The sink gets covered by the mixing board we used to knead the dough;

 - After about 45 minutes (or more) to allow the dough to at least double in size, empty it onto the floured mixing board, and knead again for 10 to 12 minutes.
 Divide the dough into two equal portions.
 Put each portion into a buttered bread baking pan;

 - Second Rising: Allow the bread dough in the baking pans to rise at least 45 minutes.
 Near the end of that time, set your oven for 375°F (190°C) and let it come to temperature as the bread dough rises to about double in bulk.
 Melt about 15 mL (1 tablespoon) of butter, and brush the tops of the two loaves.
 Using a sharp knife, make three light slashes across the top of each loaf;

-- Baking: Place the two bread pans in the oven for about 35 minutes.
-You may need to reduce the temperature to 350°F (175°C) halfway through if the crust is turning a golden brown.
+- Baking: Place the two bread pans in the oven at 375°F (190°C) for about 15 minutes.
+After this time, reduce the temperature to 350°F (175°C) if the crust is turning a golden brown, and continue to bake for another 20 minutes (i.e. 35 minutes total baking).
 The bread should be nicely browned, and sound hollow if you tap the top.
 Remove from oven, and take the bread from the pans.
 Place the loaves on the oven rack (the oven can be off, but cooling) to let the crust get crisp.
 Allow to cool before slicing.
 Enjoy!